 By far the most time consuming part of the home search process, preparing finances needs to start months before an official move date is set.
 Pay attention to:

-- Credit Score.
 Check your credit score.
 Do you think it's accurate?
-Too many times, mistakes, or worse, (identity theft) change your overall score.
+Too many times, mistakes, or worse, identity theft, change your overall score.
 The credit score is important because, together with your down payment, they calculate the interest rate on your mortgage.
 The higher the credit score, the lower interest rates tend to be, which ultimately affects your monthly mortgage payment.
 Annual Credit Report is a reputable and free website to view your scores.

-- Budget.
 There’s no way to buy or rent a house without knowing your budget constraints.
 Although multiple factors are in play, the budget is really the crux of how much house is affordable.
 A lender may offer much more than what is practical; it's up to you to realize financial boundaries.
-Credit card debt, BAH payments, cost of living changes, and child care expenses are just the beginning of the numbers to crunch.
+Credit card debt, your BAH (Basic Allowance for Housing), cost of living changes, and child care expenses are just the beginning of the numbers to crunch.

-- Savings.
-There’s general consensus that if emergency savings don’t exist, then buying a house isn’t a smart choice.
+There’s general consensus that if you don't have emergency savings, then buying a house isn’t a smart choice.
 There’s so much more money involved than just a down payment.
 Everyday maintenance, necessary improvements, and an increase in property taxes all have to be accounted for.